nmusers/nm-issues/README.md

 NONMEM dev team will keep track of the issues and resolve them according to priority.
 Please expect iterations and assist testing.

 ## Additional resources
 This repo is not for model discussion.
-Please refer to xxx & xxx for that.
+Please refer to documentation site and guides for that.